hugoklok12/possible-football-table-generator/README.md

 # possible-football-table-generator
-Script that displays all possible changes in the standings table after a played gameweek (currently English Premier League only)
+Script that displays all possible changes in the standings table after a played gameweek (currently English Premier League and Brazilian Série A only)

 ## Installation:
 - ```pip install python-dotenv pandas openpyxl```